Fluffacorn/KFQuake/README.md

 *- Removed the loss of stamina entirely.*

-*- Removed the loss of health from failing a trick or falling from a large height. (you can still fail a trick and will be interrupted if you fall from a large height, you just won't take damage anymore).*
+*- Removed the loss of health while taking damage (currently instaheals you, I would like to make it only deal damage if enemies hit you, with tricks and fall damage doing nothing.
+I'm still limited in my understanding of this mod's source code though, so expect nothing*

 *- Removed the credits message that displayed anytime a level was loaded.
 Credits to Squirt have been moved to the Help message (viewed by pressing F1).*